kelmccallister/My-Portfolio/docs/User_Guide.md

 ??? info
     Setting up a virtual environment within a repository's directory using python's venv module provides the ability to preview changes made before making a commit by running a web server that exposes the website at [`http://127.0.0.1:8000`](http://127.0.0.1:8000).

-1. Open the new branch in Visual Studio Code ("VS Code") via **Open in Visual Stuido Code** button in GitHub Desktop.
+1. Open the new branch in Visual Studio Code ("VS Code") via **Open in Visual Studio Code** button in GitHub Desktop.
 2. Enter the following commands into the VS Code terminal:

     ```sh